What is MIRACLE?

 Several ESA and NASA spacecraft are in orbits suitable for monitoring different magnetosphere-ionosphere-thermosphere coupling processes driven by the solar activity.
 MIRACLE observations support these satellite measurements by providing important information on the ionospheric boundary conditions.

-During recent years, MIRACLE studies have used data especially from the ESA's CLUSTER II mission, which was launched in 2000.
-The Cluster constallation of four satellites can be used in the studies of such magnetic phenomena whose ionospheric footprint signatures are of similar size as the MIRACLE field-of-view.
+Originally MIRACLE was built to support ESA's CLUSTER II mission, which was launched in 2000.
+The Cluster constellation of four satellites can be used in the studies of such magnetic phenomena whose ionospheric footprint signatures are of similar size as the MIRACLE field-of-view.
 Thus, combined MIRACLE and Cluster observations have been useful e.g. when studying localized flow bursts in the plasma sheet.

 Further, extensive MIRACLE studies are carried out in collaboration with low-orbiting satellite missions.
 One of the most important is ESA's CHAMP mission, and in the future with the upcoming SWARM mission, scheduled by ESA to be launched in 2011.
 During passes of the satellites over MIRACLE, the combination of the magnetic and electric field data in the upper ionosphere as measured by the satellites and the ground-based data allows for detailed studies of ionospheric electrodynamics and energy transfer into the ionosphere.
 Data of several thousands of such overpasses have been combined to a comprehensive model of the state of the ionosphere-magnetosphere system during different Geospace conditions.